aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/AdvanceMainTurn.md

 - [UpdateText](../../Visual%20rendering/UpdateText.md) is called

 ### Inaction failsafe
 There is a failsafe in the game where if after 5 main turns, [PlayerTurn](../PlayerTurn.md) was never called meaning the player party could in no way perform any actions, the game will forcefully allow the player party to act again.
 This is tracked by `actedthisturn` being false reporting no action could be taken and the total amount of main turn is tracked by `noaction`.
-This failsafe exists presumably to mitigate a situation where the player party is stunned for too long notably through the results of [conditions](../../Actors%20states/Conditions.md).
+This failsafe exists presumably to mitigate a situation where the player party is stopped for too long notably through the results of stopping [conditions](../../Actors%20states/Conditions.md).

 The failsafe is applied by doing the following: